EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

    - Example: A delta-tailing (triangle behind the flagship) formation should only be considered `transverse` symmetric.
 - `line`: Begins a line.
    - `start [polar] <x#> <y#>` The location where to start a line within a formation.
 (The default value is x=0 and y=0.)
-      - x and y give the coordinate in carthesian coordinates.
+      - x and y give the coordinate in carthesian coordinates in pixels.
-         - If the keyword `polar` is given, then this coordinate is given as polar coordinate with x being the angle (0 to 360 degrees) and y being a distance (in ship-sizes as described above).
+         - If the keyword `polar` is given, then this coordinate is given as polar coordinate with x being the angle (0 to 360 degrees) and y being a distance.
+         - If the keyword `radius` is given, then this coordinate is not in pixels, but in radiusses of the largest ship in the formation.
+         - If the keyword `width` is given, then this coordiate is not in pixels, but in widths of the largest ship in the formation.
+         - If the keyword `height` is given, then this coordinate is not in pixels, butin heights of the largest ship in the formation.
       - For the first ring lines this coordinate is relative to the center of the formation.
       - For repeat ring lines this coordinate is relative to the start coordinate of the previous ring.
+      - If the start keyword is given multiple times, then the values will be added.
+         - This can be usefull if the coordinates should be calculated partially based on pixels and partially on ship sizes.
+         - This can also be usefull if the x-coordinates should depend on ships-width and y-coordinates on ships-height.
    - `end [polar] <x#> <y#>` The location where to end a line.
 (Default is angle 180 and length based on nr of slots.)
       - If a line has an end-coordinate and slots and spacing set, then the end coordinate is only used to determine the direction.
       - For lines this is relative to the center of the formation.